It’s only the most important homeschool document you’ll ever create! No pressure.

 How To Homeschool Allows you to create a pdf document that can then be printed or saved on your computer.
 Uses a standard 4.0 grading scale.

 You don’t need special skills or software- I can teach you how to build your document in Word or Open Office, and you’ll fill in your own courses.
-You won’t be able to automatically calculate the GPA, but you can use the free GPA calculator link above to work that out.
 This is the method I use for my kids, and after you to the first one, you’ll have no trouble building others.